DataDog/datadog-agent/docs/dev/checks/README.md

 [integrations-core repo
 here](https://github.com/DataDog/integrations-core/blob/master/requirements-agent-release.txt)

-Scenario: You want to test the `openmetrics` check:
+Scenario: You want to test the `redisdb` check:

 1. Clone `integrations-core` locally.
 (Optionally, check out the git tag corresponding to the version you want to test.)